BigCommerce

 Understanding the Impact on User Experience

 When was the last time you waited, impatiently, for a website to load?
 Exactly.
 Slow websites can be as frustrating as a buffering video when the plot thickens.
-Users bounce faster than a bouncy ball on a hot pavement.
-So, if you want your visitors to stick around and not escape like a ninja in the night, improving website performance and speed is key.
+Impact of page load times on bounce rates.
+So, if you want your visitors to stick around and bounce, improving website performance and speed is key.

 SEO Benefits of a Fast-Loading Website